We Teach. We Rescue. We Grow. We Care.

 About environmental issues, especially those that impact our community and those where changes for improvement can readily be made.
 We teach young and old alike the value of environmentally friendly ways to grow and live that reduce pollution, protect wildlife, and nourish the soil.
 We have both livestock and wildlife animal ambassadors to discuss the benefits of a healthy and sustainable ecosystem.
 We offer classes in Green Building, Water Quality and Kentucky Wildlife and work with local college students who are interested in sustainable agriculture and wildlife biology careers.
 See our education page for information about our interactive presentations and engaging workshops!
 Check out our classes and events and learn something new reading our Blog.

 Growing in an organic and sustainable manner is important to us.
 You make three very important decisions every day - and that is what you put in your mouth.
 Organic Agriculture is better for the lands health and yours.
-We are USDA Certified.
-We offer classes in organic gardening, sell produce through a CSA and have a Work for Food program.
-In 2017 we will be attending Covington Farmers Market on Saturdays from 9am - 12 noon.
+We offer classes in organic gardening, sell extra produce off the farm, have a Work for Food program.
+Ame works with Skoolaid, an after school program, to build school gardens at local elementaries.

 We care about the environment, our community, human and animal babies.
 We want to see them have a world to enjoy and cherish.
 So we live by example, practicing what we preach, so that we may model a sustainable lifestyle.
 We are active in our community, teaching classes, serving on committees and promoting environmental stewardship.
 You can learn more about us on our partners page.